-Hi, my name is Rich and I’ve been teaching History at HeadStart International School for two years.
+Hi, my name is Rich and I’ve been teaching History at HeadStart International School for three years.
 Previously, I was an English and History teacher at Bromsgrove International School in Bangkok.
-My experience as a KS3 and KS4 English and History teacher, along with a strong EAL background, has given me the tools to effectively teach students of differing abilities from all over the world.
+My experience as an English and History teacher in international schools, along with a strong EAL background, has given me the tools to effectively teach students of differing abilities from all over the world.
 I am also in a position to empathise with international school students, having been one myself (I spent my first 12 years in Singapore, Thailand, Hong Kong and Taiwan).
-As HeadStart’s History teacher, I will be ensuring that all students are not only learning the curriculum, but do so in a lively classroom that inspires a love of history while developing crucial historical enquiry skills, such as interpreting sources and analysing cause and consequence.
-Students will be expected to do individual and group tasks and peer learning will be encouraged.
+As HeadStart’s History teacher, I will ensure that students not only access the History curriculum, but do so in a lively, engaged classroom that inspires a love of history while developing their knowledge and history skills, such as interpreting sources and presenting coherent arguments.
 My philosophy is that every student has a potential that must be nurtured and encouraged.
-I do this by trying to instil self-belief in every learner, which in turn ignites his or her curiosity and motivation.
-In an increasingly globalised world, a sense of identity, independence and creativity is paramount to forging the best start in life and I model this in my teaching.
-I recognise that different students have different learning needs and styles, therefore my approach is varied to ensure that no student is left behind.
-Apart from teaching, other passions include environmental activism, music (listening and composing), travel and being a consistently disappointed Tottenham Hotspur fan.
+I do this by trying to instil a sense of personal connection or relevance to the historical topic, which in turn ignites his or her curiosity and motivation.
+In an increasingly globalised world, it is essential that students understand, and connect, to the issues we currently face by understanding how they came to be in the first place.
+This, along with the skills they learn, they can become truly equipped for new and future challenges.
+Apart from teaching, other passions include environmental activism (I help organise Trash Hero Phuket’s beach cleans), music (listening and composing), travel and being a consistently disappointed Tottenham Hotspur fan.
 To be able to live near the coast and teach a subject I’m so passionate about is fantastic.
 My wife and I are enjoying teaching and living in Phuket, especially because the lifestyle here gives our two children an opportunity to grow up in the great outdoors.